quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 ??x
 Model space (subscript M) is where the vertex positions are initially defined when the skeleton is in its bind pose.
 Joint space (subscript J) refers to the coordinate system of a single joint, which remains constant for that joint regardless of how it moves.

-In code terms, if we have a vertex position \( v_{MB} \) in model space and we want to transform it into joint space, this involves a matrix transformation.
-The bind pose matrix \( B^j_M \) transforms the vertex from joint space coordinates to model space coordinates.
+In code terms, if we have a vertex position $v_{MB}$ in model space and we want to transform it into joint space, this involves a matrix transformation.
+The bind pose matrix $B^j_M$ transforms the vertex from joint space coordinates to model space coordinates.
 ```java
 // Pseudocode for transforming vertex position from joint space to model space
 Matrix B_j_M = getBindPoseMatrix(jointIndex); // Get the bind pose matrix for the specific joint